 Let's Talk Ingredients

-I usually season with about a teaspoon of salt per pound.
+I usually season chicken with about a teaspoon of salt per pound.

 For the garlic butter, use low-sodium soy sauce to keep things balanced, or swap in tamari or coconut aminos if you’re gluten-free.
 I stick with softened butter, but coconut oil or a plant-based butter works for a dairy-free option.
 For ginger, go with fresh (or frozen) rather than ground.